pdamicoORCL/pdamicoORCL/linuxInstall.md

 ## Install and Initialize TSM

-Confirm once again that you are at the Desktop.
+* Confirm once again that you are at the Desktop.
 Your prompt should look like this:

     `node2@node2-vm:~/Desktop$`

+* If it doesn't look like this, change to the Desktop directory:

+    `cd /home/node2/Desktop`

+* Install Tableau Server package (1:30).
 Enter the following in a Terminal window.

-* Install Tableau Server package (1:30)

     `sudo gdebi -n tableau-server-2021-1-0_amd64.deb`